Southern Baptist leader resigns from top administrative post for lying on his resume about schooling

 Tennessee pastor Willie McLaurin, who leads the Southern Baptist Convention’s Executive Committee, resigned Thursday from his position as interim president and chief executive after it came to light that he presented false information about his educational qualifications on his resume.

-The Executive Committee’s hiring team was considering McLaurin as a candidate to permanently replace former chief executive Ronnie Floyd, who resigned in 2021.
+The Executive Committee’s hiring team was considering McLaurin as a candidate to permanently replace former chief executive Ronnie Floyd who resigned in 2021.
 On a resume he submitted for the job, McLaurin falsely listed that he had earned degrees from North Carolina Central University, Duke University Divinity School and Hood Theological Seminary, according to the Baptist Press, an official SBC news outlet.

 McLaurin has served as the Executive Committee’s interim leader since February 2022.
 At the time, he became the first African American to lead one of the denomination’s ministry entities in its more than 175-year history.
 The SBC is the nation’s largest Protestant denomination.